CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

-# DBT Transformations: SQL Mock Data
+DBT Transformations: SQL Mock Data

-## ✅ How would you do it step by step?
+✅ Step-by-Step Setup

-1. Create a new repository
+1. Create a New Repository

-- In this case we name it:
+Create a new GitHub repository.
+For this guide, we'll name it:

 ```
 dbt-transformations-sql-mock
 ```

-- And we created it directly on GitHub.
+- 💡 You can create it directly on GitHub.

 2. Clone it to your PC